thuantran/dnscrypt-asuswrt-installer/README.md

 - Which dns server you selected during dnscrypt installation
 - Which router you're using
 - Firmware and its version
 # How I made this:
 - Use dnscrypt-proxy binary packages from https://github.com/jedisct1/dnscrypt-proxy
 - Compiling and stripping required binaries using firmware building toolchain from asuswrt-merlin
 - I wrote the installer script with stuff inspired from entware-setup.sh from asuswrt-merlin
 - You can look at all the stuff here https://github.com/thuantran/dnscrypt-asuswrt-installer
+# Donate:
+This script will always be open source and free to use under [GPL-3.0 License](https://raw.githubusercontent.com/thuantran/dnscrypt-asuswrt-installer/master/LICENSE), but if you want to support future development you can do so by [Donating With PayPal.](https://paypal.me/swotrb).